cmu-sei/crucible/docs/alloy/index.md

 When the event template is launched, Alloy:

-- clones the Player exercise specified in the event template
+- Clones the Player exercise specified in the event template
-- creates a Caster workspace under the Caster directory specified in the event template
+- Creates a Caster workspace under the Caster directory specified in the event template
-- creates and starts a Steamfitter session from the Steamfitter scenario specified in the event template
+- Creates and starts a Steamfitter session from the Steamfitter scenario specified in the event template

 Active, ended, and failed events can be viewed by a system admin or content developer in the Alloy administrator user interface.